+The referee shall announce Osaekomi! for an applied technique when the contestant being held:

+is controlled from the side, rear or on top by his opponent

+and

-The referee shall announce osaekomi for an applied technique when the contestant being held is controlled from every direction (from the side, rear or on top) by his opponent and must have his full back or complete upper back (scapular region) in contact with the tatami.
+has his full back or complete upper back (scapular region) in contact with the tatami

 The contestant applying the hold must not have his leg(s) or body controlled by his opponent's legs.

-The contestant applying osaekomi must have his body on and over opponent's body in covering it to holds opponent down underneath his body, with applying pressure onto opponent's front upper body with his front upper body in either the kesa, the shiho or ura position, i.e. similar to the techniques kesa-kami-shiho-ura-gatame and sankaku-waza.
+The contestant applying the osaekomi-waza must have his body on and over the opponent's body covering it and holding the opponent down underneath his body.

+He must apply pressure onto the opponent's front upper body with his front upper body in either the kesa, the shiho or ura position, i.e. similar to the techniques kesa-kami-shiho-ura-gatame and sankaku situations.

-Should a contestant who is controlling his opponent with an osaekomi-waza, changed without losing control, into another osaekomi-waza, the osaekomi time will continue until the announcement of ippon (or equivalence), toketa or mate.
+Should a contestant who is controlling his opponent with an osaekomi-waza, change without losing control, into another osaekomi-waza, the Osaekomi! time will continue until the announcement of ippon (or equivalence), Toketa! or Mate!.

-When osaekomi is being applied and tori commits an infringement meriting a penalty (shido):
+When osaekomi-waza is being applied and tori commits an infringement meriting a penalty (shido):

-If the osaekomi time is less than 10 seconds, the referee shall announce mate, return the contestants to their standing positions, award the penalty then recommence the contest by announcing hajime.
+If the Osaekomi! time is less than 10 seconds, the referee shall announce mate, return the contestants to their standing positions, award the penalty then recommence the contest by announcing Hajime!.

-If the osaekomi time is 10 seconds or more, but less than 20 seconds, the referee shall announce mate, return the contestants to their standing positions, award the contestant who was in an advantageous position with the penalty (shido) and the score (waza-ari); then recommence the contest by announcing hajime.
+If the Osaekomi! time is 10 seconds or more, but less than 20 seconds, the referee shall announce Mate!, return the contestants to their standing positions, award the contestant who was in an advantageous position with the penalty (shido) and the score (waza-ari); then recommence the contest by announcing Hajime!.

-However, should the penalty to be awarded be hansoku-make, the referee shall, after announcing sono-mama, consult with the judges, announce mate to return the contestants to their starting positions, then award hansoku-make and end the contest by announcing sore-made.
+However, should the penalty to be awarded be hansoku-make, the referee shall, after announcing Sono-mama!, consult with the IJF Supervisors and/or IJF Refereeing Commission, announce mate to return the contestants to their starting positions, then award hansoku-make and end the contest by announcing Soremade!.

-When osaekomi is being applied and uke commits an infringement meriting a penalty, the referee shall announce sono-mama, award the penalty, then recommence the contest by touching both contestants and announcing yoshi.
+When Osaekomi! is being applied and uke commits an infringement meriting a penalty, the referee shall announce Sono-mama!, award the penalty, then recommence the contest by touching both contestants and announcing Yoshi!.

-When the situation permits and in order not to interrupt the positive action of tori, the referee will award directly the penalty pointing uke without interrupting the contest with sono-mama.
+When the situation permits and in order not to interrupt the positive action of tori, the referee will award directly the penalty pointing uke without interrupting the contest with Sono-mama!.

-However, should the penalty to be awarded be hansoku-make, the referee shall, after announcing sono-mama, consult with the judges, announce mate to return the contestants to their starting positions, then award hansoku-make and end the contest by announcing sore-made.
+However, should the penalty to be awarded be hansoku-make, the referee shall, after announcing Sono-mama!, consult with the judges, announce mate to return the contestants to their starting positions, then award hansoku-make and end the contest by announcing Sore-made!.

-If both table judges agree that an osaekomi exists, but the referee has not announced osaekomi, they shall inform the referee and by the "majority of three" rule, the referee shall announce osaekomi immediately.
+If both table judges agree that an Osaekomi! exists, but the referee has not announced osaekomi, they shall inform the IJF Supervisors and/or IJF Refereeing Commission, and by the "majority of three" rule, the referee shall announce Osaekomi! immediately.

-Toketa should be announced if, during osaekomi, uke succeeds in "trapping" the leg(s) of tori, either from above or from below the leg.
+Toketa! should be announced if, during Osaekomi!, uke succeeds in "trapping" the leg(s) of tori, either from above or from below the leg.

-The referee should pay attention to the following situations where osaekomi is still valid and toketa must not be announced.

-In situations where the back of the contestant being held is no longer in contact with the tatami, (e.g. "bridging"), but the contestant applying the hold maintains control, the osaekomi shall continue.
+The referee should pay attention to the following situations where Osaekomi! is still valid and Toketa! must not be announced, for example, where the back of the contestant being held is no longer in contact with the tatami, (e.g. "bridging"), but the contestant applying the hold maintains control.

-If uke escapes from osaekomi outside the contest area the referee must call toketa.
+If uke escapes from osaekomi-waza outside the contest area: